JonathanAmenechi/sealed-bid-auction/README.md

 ### Description

-Implements a [sealed bid auction](https://en.wikipedia.org/wiki/First-price_sealed-bid_auction) contract and factory for a single ERC721 Asset.
+Implements a [First price sealed bid auction](https://en.wikipedia.org/wiki/First-price_sealed-bid_auction) contract and factory for a single ERC721 Asset.
 Inspired by the ENS RegistrarController.

 Works using a commit-reveal scheme in which bidders commit hashed bids in the COMMIT phase and reveal their bids during the REVEAL phase.